New HMRC fuel rates: what they mean for your business

 What this means for your business

-If you reimburse employees for business travel in company cars, you’ll need to update your policies to reflect these rates from 1st March.
+If you reimburse employees for business travel in company cars, you’ll need to update your policies to reflect these rates from 1st June.
 While the changes are relatively small, they could have a cumulative impact on costs, particularly for businesses with large fleets.
+Fortunately the reduction in some of the rates, albeit small, is good news for businesses and their employees.

 Equally, if you require employees to reimburse the cost of private fuel, ensuring your rates are up to date will help you remain compliant with HMRC’s guidance and avoid any unexpected tax implications.